chardskarth/obsidian-recent-edits/README.md

 - Configurable indicator dot for edits that came from outside Obsidian's editor
 - "Background folders" toggle: hide noisy folders by default, reveal inline via toggle
 - "Excluded folders" to permanently hide certain edits
+- Click the folder path on a row to copy the file's absolute filesystem path (useful for handing off to AI tools or CLI)
+- Right-click → **Clear from list** to dismiss a file from the panel until its next edit
 - Optional hover preview (uses the Page Preview core plugin)
 - Includes `.md`, `.canvas`, and `.base` files